 There are always four answers to choose from for each science question.
-Some questions have their choices organized in a pattern.
-One of the most common patterns is one that relates two choices to each other.
+Some questions arrange those choices in a predictable pattern.
+One of the most common patterns links two parts of an answer together.
 These are called coupled-answer questions.
-They are very nice questions because they help you cross answers out and solve the problem by process of elimination.
-Sometimes, you can find the solution even if you don’t understand the question!

 A student believes that oxygen should be used instead of nitrogen for his experiment.